micmejia/bible-dump/NKJV/Leviticus/Lev 18.md

 lest the land vomit you out also when you defile it, as it vomited out the nations that _were_ before you.

 ###### 29
-For whoever commits any of these abominations, the persons who commit _them_ shall be [^e]cut off from among their people.
+For whoever commits any of these abominations, the persons who commit _them_ shall be cut off from among their people.

 ###### 30
-'Therefore you shall keep My [^f]ordinance, so that _you_ do not commit _any_ of these abominable customs which were committed before you, and that you do not defile yourselves by them: I _am_ the Lord your God.' "
+'Therefore you shall keep My ordinance, so that _you_ do not commit _any_ of these abominable customs which were committed before you, and that you do not defile yourselves by them: I _am_ the Lord your God.' "